undergrad-partner-school

 Any financial aid given to a student who does not meet the requirements for need-based aid is considered non-need-based aid.
 The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

 Federal non-need-based scholarships and grants totaled $8,923,799 for students at this institution, while state aid came to $1,445,500.
 The total amount of institutional scholarships and awards that were not based on financial need was $852,767.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $268,314 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $268,314 USD.

 Majors